Skip to Main Content

 Additional benefits

-In addition to its strong flat-rate cash rewards program, the Wells Fargo Active Cash includes a 0 percent intro APR offer on both purchases and qualifying balance transfers for 15 months after account opening.
-After the 0 percent intro offer expires, a variable APR of 20.24 percent, 25.24 percent or 29.99 percent applies.
+In addition to its strong flat-rate cash rewards program, the Wells Fargo Active Cash includes a 0 percent introductory APR offer on both purchases and qualifying balance transfers for 12 months after account opening.
+After the 0 percent intro offer expires, a 19.49%, 24.49%, or 29.49% Variable APR applies.

 Additionally, balance transfers must be made within 120 days after account opening to qualify for the intro APR offer.
-During the intro period, you’ll pay a balance transfer fee of 3 percent (min. $5) of the amount you’re transferring, then a fee of up to 5 percent (min. $5).
+During the intro period, you’ll pay a balance transfer fee of 3 percent of the amount you’re transferring or a $5 minimum, then a fee of up to 5 percent with a $5 minimum.

-The Wells Fargo Active Cash includes other notable benefits such as cellphone protection, which provides up to $600 per claim (a $25 deductible applies; maximum of two claims per year) in protection against damage or theft when you pay your monthly cellphone bill with your Active Cash.
-You’ll also get zero liability protection, which protects you from unauthorized transactions on your account, and Visa Signature benefits.
+The Wells Fargo Active Cash also includes other notable benefits, such as cellphone protection, which provides a maximum of two claims per year and up to $600 per claim with a $25 deductible applied.
+With this type of protection you get protection against damage or theft — but you have to pay your monthly cellphone bill with your Active Cash to qualify for it.

 Redemption options